 Finding candidates for different job roles across industries with 0-1 years of work experience

-Candidates with strong numerical reasoning are good at analyzing statistical data with which they can draw inferences and make suitable business decisions.
+Candidates with strong numerical reasoning are good at analyzing statistical data to draw inferences and make suitable business decisions.
 Since deriving information from numerical data is essential for the business, every company needs professionals who can collect, study, understand, and crunch data to make things easier for organizations.
 This basic-level test is designed to measure a candidate’s ability to work with the information presented in a number-based format to make essential business decisions and analyze its impact on how good a commercial decision is.

-Most organizations grapple with the problem of finding talented software engineers given the scarcity of talent.
-Software development is an area where relying merely on just one aspect will not suffice.
-A professional needs to be more thorough in understanding all areas of software development from designing to testing.
-Generally, software engineers are well versed in any one programming language and are conceptually sound.
-Such tests help in determining if a candidate follows a structured approach at work when solving problems.
+Most organizations grapple with the problem of finding talented software engineers, given the scarcity of talent.
+However, software development is an area where relying merely on one aspect will not suffice.
+A professional needs to be more thorough in understanding all areas of software development, from designing to testing.
+Generally, software engineers are well versed in any given programming language and are conceptually sound.
+Such tests help determine if a candidate follows a structured approach when solving problems.
 Most importantly, employers can measure candidates on essential competencies to ensure that only deserving candidates make it to the final interview round.

-Employees are every organization’s key resource.
-Their knowledge, experience, and skills form the core of every company, and they are essential to maintain high productivity levels.
-The ability to excel and learn things faster to succeed at work is what cognitive screening tools are being used for.
-The more precisely they can evaluate a person’s cognitive intelligence, the better the organization’s workforce will be.
+Employees are every organization’s essential resource.
+Their knowledge, experience, and skills form the core of every company, and they are crucial to maintaining high organizational productivity.
+The ability to excel and learn things faster to succeed at work is what cognitive screening tools are used for.
+The more precisely they are utilized for assessing cognitive intelligence, the better the organization’s workforce will be.
 Quality talent is limited in supply and high in demand.
 The quicker employers identify and onboard them, the better it would be for the overall growth.
 Useful cognitive screening tools provide companies with the power to determine, sort, differentiate, and bring the best talent to the forefront.

-If implemented in the right way, cognitive assessments could be an excellent tool for hiring and recruitment.
-Using it early in the process may substantially improve the quality of hire and employee engagement as a whole.
-And if you want to get the full benefit of the cognitive ability system at your organization, you must skillfully consider the kind of tests that best meet your hiring needs.
+If implemented correctly, cognitive assessments could be an excellent tool for hiring and recruitment.
+Using it early in the process may substantially improve the quality of hire and employee engagement in totality.
+And if you want to leverage cognitive assessments to their fullest potential in your organization, you must skillfully consider the kind of tests that best meet your hiring needs.
 That being said, this HR handbook guide is your ready reckoner should you wish to gain a comprehensive overview of cognitive ability assessments.

-Originally published April 1 2018, Updated December 21 2020
+Originally published April 1 2018, Updated December 28 2021

 Abhilash works with the Content Marketing team of Mercer|Mettl.
 He has been contributing his bit to the world of online business for some years now.
 Abhilash is experienced in content marketing, along with SEO.
 He’s fond of writing useful posts, helping people, traveling, and savoring delicacies.